DataHenHQ/documentations/source/fetch_doc.rst

 In this getting started section, we will get you started with installing the necessary requirements, and then deploying and running an existing scraper into AnswerEngine Fetch.
 Currently we support ruby 2.4.4 and 2.5.3.

-Install AnswersEngine Command Line Interface using rubygems
+Install Datahen Command Line Interface using rubygems
 -----------------------------------------------------------

 .. code-block:: bash

-   $ gem install answersengine
+   $ gem install datahen
-   Successfully installed answersengine-0.2.3
+   Successfully installed datahen-0.2.3
-   Parsing documentation for answersengine-0.2.3
+   Parsing documentation for datahen-0.2.3
-   Done installing documentation for answersengine after 0 seconds 1 gem installed
+   Done installing documentation for datahen after 0 seconds 1 gem installed

 Get your access token